David Bowie Part 1: Transition & Tribute (1992)

 🏛️ Wembley Stadium

-🗒️ Note: A monumental return to the solo spotlight.
-The reunion with Mick Ronson is the emotional highlight.
-Bowie’s decision to recite ‘The Lord’s Prayer’ at the end remains one of his most debated public moments.
+🗒️ Notes: A monumental return to the solo spotlight before a global audience of millions.
+The reunion with Mick Ronson provides an emotional highlight, while Bowie’s decision to recite ‘The Lord’s Prayer’ at the conclusion of his set remains one of his most debated public gestures.

 📅 1992-04-24